JistoInc/examples/README.md

 ## Tarballs

-These images have built into ready to use tarballs in the built directory
+These images have built into ready to use tarballs in the built directory.

 ## Job Files